common-workflow-language/common-workflow-language/core/tool-description.md

 Inputs are described using [JSON Schema](http://json-schema.org).
 JSON Schema type for `inputs` field must be `object`.
-Basic schema is extended with `adapter` key that describes how the input is translated to command line argument.
+Basic schema is extended with `adapter` key that describes how the input is translated to command line argument;
+basic types are extended with a literal "file".

 Example: